mjunaidca/custom-gpt-todo/README.md

 # TODO Buddy: A Custom GPT Synced with NextJS14 Web App

+### Chat with Todo Buddy and review the update on NextJS Web App.

-This Custom GPT can view all todos, add new tasks to list, update and delete them.
+- This Custom GPT can view all todos, add new tasks to list, update and delete them.

-Chat with Todo Buddy and review the update on NextJS Web App.

-You can even call Custom GPT from mobile app and perform all these todo crud operations.
+- User can manage todos themselves with nextjs14 web app.

 Remember currently it is build for a single user and can easily extended to multi user web app.

-#### FastAPI Microservice and NextJS web app are deployed on vercel:
+##### Fun Fact: You can even call Custom GPT from mobile app and perform all these todo crud operations.

+### A. Web Interface

 https://cax-gpt-todo.vercel.app/dashboard/manage

+FastAPI Microservice and NextJS web app are deployed on vercel:

-#### TODO Buddy (Custom GPT)
+### B. Todo Buddy (Custom GPT Conversational Interface)

 https://chat.openai.com/g/g-LsLmvsnKo-todo-buddy